Cameron enlists ex-Goldman economist in global superbug fight

 One of the best known superbugs, MRSA, is alone responsible for tens of thousands of deaths in the United States and Europe, as well as untold numbers in poorer countries.

-Cameron's decision to set up the O'Neill Commission follows a call by scientists in May for a independent body on antimicrobial resistance, modelled on the Intergovernmental Panel on Climate Change.
+Cameron's decision to set up the O'Neill Commission follows a call by scientists in May for a independent body on antimicrobial resistance, modeled on the Intergovernmental Panel on Climate Change.
+[ID:nL6N0O850J]

-The commission was welcomed by Margaret Chan, director general of the World Health Organisation, which is developing a parallel global action plan on antimicrobial resistance.
+The commission was welcomed by Margaret Chan, director general of the World Health Organization, which is developing a parallel global action plan on antimicrobial resistance.

-Only a handful of pharmaceutical firms with large antibiotic R&D programmes remain, compared with nearly 20 in 1990, according to the Infectious Diseases Society of America.
+Only a handful of pharmaceutical firms with large antibiotic R&D programs remain, compared with nearly 20 in 1990, according to the Infectious Diseases Society of America.

 One of those still in the game is GlaxoSmithKline, which said new economic models were needed to encourage investment.